patrickbwarren/SunlightHNC/README.md

 along with this program.
 If not, see
 <http://www.gnu.org/licenses/>.

+### Copyright

-SunlightDPD is based on an original code copyright &copy; 2007 Lucian Anton, with modifications copyright &copy; 2008, 2009 Andrey Vlasov, and additional modifications copyright &copy; 2009-2015 Unilever UK Central Resources Ltd (Registered in England & Wales, Company No 29140;
+SunlightDPD is based on an original code Copyright &copy; 2007 Lucian Anton, with modifications Copyright &copy; 2008, 2009 Andrey Vlasov, and additional modifications Copyright &copy; 2009-2015 Unilever UK Central Resources Ltd (Registered in England & Wales, Company No 29140;
 Registered Office: Unilever House, Blackfriars, London, EC4P 4BQ, UK).

+#### Contact

 Send email to patrick{dot}warren{at}unilever{dot}com